-- A bag of very good ground coffee or coffee beans... or tea.
+- A bag of very good ground coffee or coffee beans (if you know they have a grinder)... or tea.

 - An unusual spice such as smoked paprika for the cook.

-- Himalayan pink salt or a bag of a very good sea salt.
+- Himalayan pink salt or a box of a very good flaked sea salt.

 - A bag of organic raw sugar or a very nice real maple syrup.

 - A good quality dish washing liquid such as Mrs. Meyers or 7th Generation.

 - Their pet's favorite food (if you know it because pets can be picky).

 - ... and so much more if you are on the lookout for ideas.

 Something I buy there that would be a great gift for someone you know who loves cheese and good butter... a package of salted Kerrygold butter (in the gold package) and a couple small packages of Kerrygold cheese.
 Our Aldi's carries Kerrygold Blarney Castle (a mild Gouda style cheese) and their Skellig (a mild cheddar).
 Add a box of good crackers and for less than $20.00 you have a very yummy gift.